-The music mainstreaminess of a user reflects how strong a user's listening preferences correspond to those of the larger population.
-Considering that music mainstream may be defined from different perspectives and on various levels, e.g., geographical (charts of a country), genre ("Indie charts"), or distribution channel (radio charts vs. download charts), we study how the user's music mainstreaminess influences the quality of music recommendations.
+The music mainstreaminess of a listener reflects how strong a person's listening preferences correspond to those of the larger population.
+Considering that music mainstream may be defined from different perspectives, we show country-specific differences and study how taking into account music mainstreaminess influences the quality of music recommendations.

-The paper's contribution is three-fold.
-First, we propose 11 novel mainstreaminess measures characterizing music listeners, considering both a global and a country-specific basis.
+In this paper, we first propose 11 novel mainstreaminess measures characterizing music listeners, considering both a global and a country-specific basis for mainstreaminess.
 To this end, we model preference profiles (as a vector over artists) for users, countries, and globally, incorporating artist frequency, listener frequency, and a newly proposed TF-IDF-inspired weighting function, which we call artist frequency-inverse listener frequency (AF-ILF).
-The resulting preference profile for each user u is then related to the respective country-specific and global preference profile using fractionbased approaches, symmetrized Kullback-Leibler divergence, and Kendall's τ rank correlation, in order to quantify u's mainstreaminess.
-Second, we demonstrate country-specific peculiarities of these mainstreaminess definitions.
+The resulting preference profile for each user u is then related to the respective country-specific and global preference profile using fraction-based approaches, symmetrized Kullback-Leibler divergence, and Kendall's τ rank correlation, in order to quantify u's mainstreaminess.
+Second, we detail country-specific peculiarities concerning what defines the countries' mainstream and discuss the proposed mainstreaminess definitions.
 Third, we show that incorporating the proposed global and country-specific mainstreaminess measures into the music recommendation process can notably improve accuracy of rating prediction.